MileHacker Logo

 • Attractions: Duisburg Zoo and Explorado Kindermuseum are excellent choices for children.
 Landschaftspark Duisburg-Nord provides vast open spaces, playgrounds, and climbing.
 The Sechs-Seen-Platte contains swimming and boating.

-• Transport: Look for family tickets on public transport (VRR 24/48-StundenTicket for up to 5 people).
-Consider renting a car for day trips with young children for luggage and schedules.
+• Transport: Look for family groups tickets on public transport (VRR 24/48-StundenTicket for up to 5 people).
+Consider renting a car for day excursions with young children for luggage and schedules.

 • Dining: Many restaurants display family-friendly policies, often with high chairs and sometimes children's menus (Kindermenü).

-• Accommodation: Vacation rentals contain extra room and a kitchen, helpful for preparing meals for children.
+• Accommodation: Vacation rentals contain extra room and a kitchen, helpful for preparing food for children.

 Managing Group Logistics and Reservations